Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Monitoring_CFTUTIL_intro/LISTCAT_command.md

 ---

-    title: sLISTCAT - List catalog  contents
+    title: "LISTCAT - List catalog  contents"
-    linkTitle: LISTCAT - List catalog contents
+    linkTitle: "LISTCAT - List catalog contents"
-    weight: 300
+    weight: 290

----
-This page describes how to list the catalog contents using command line operations.
+---This page describes how to list the catalog contents using command line operations.
 The LISTCAT command is used to query the information associated with the selected transfers, recorded in the Transfer CFT catalog.